 XDDM-based Remote Display Driver

-Support for Windows 2000 Display Driver Model (XDDM) based remote display drivers is removed in this release.
-Independent Software Vendors that use an XDDM-based remote display driver should plan a migration to the WDDM driver model.
+This release removes support for Windows 2000 Display Driver Model (XDDM)- based remote display drivers.
+Independent Software Vendors using an XDDM-based remote display driver should migrate to the WDDM driver model.

 Features No longer In Development